AlerianEmperor/OpenGL-Object-Loading/README.md

 2. Limited Texture available:

-OpenGL only allowed maxium 32 textures at a times while Crytek-Sponza have over 70 textures, San-Miguel have 324 textures.
+OpenGL only allowed maxium 32 textures at a times while Crytek Sponza have over 70 textures, San-Miguel have 324 textures.
 To overcome this problem, model are drawn by mesh instead of drawing as a whole, this technique also explain why assimp use mesh in their source code.

 Fun Fact: Most Tutorial on the internet, if not all, choose the easy way, they only show you how to load object having 1 or 2 textures and not telling you how to do it when there are more than 32 textures.

 3. Model which is too large:

-If you want draw large model like San-Miguel 10M triangles, Factory 12M triangles and bigger.
+If you want draw large model like San Miguel 10M triangles, Factory 12M triangles and bigger.
 Computer usually ran out of memory and return error.
 There are two reason this problem occur:

 a.
 You tried to draw the model as "a Whole", you have to divide model into mesh, the most optimal way is to split them by material.